SciMed/style-guide/samples/scss.md

 * One line after section comment
 * One line before section comment
-* One line before each selector's css declaration
+* One line before each selector's CSS declaration

 ```scss
 /* BASE */